-The Department renewed its contract with the University of Missouri's Center for Applied Research and Environmental Systems (CARES) to maintain public water system source water assessment and delineation information and to refine and revise the susceptibility determination assessments, which water systems can use to improve protections for the source of its drinking water.
+The Department contracted with the University of Missouri's Center for Applied Research and Environmental Systems (CARES) to maintain public water system source water assessment and delineation information and to refine and revise the susceptibility determination assessments, which water systems can use to improve protections for the source of its drinking water.
 CARES maintains a public website with maps of Missouri public water systems, showing source water locations, potential contamination sites, and other data.
-This information is used by public water system staff and the communities they serve as a foundation upon which they can develop and implement local, voluntary source water protection programs.
-Department staff use this information as a general reference with respect to water system facility locations and for other site-specific locational information.
+In FFY 2018 and FFY 2019, the Department worked with CARES to update the assessments and make the platform more user friendly.